awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-importing.md

 ### IAM policy statement<a name="custom-copy-importing-prerequisites-permissions-iam"></a>

-Your IAM user or group must have a policy attached that allows the `ImportModel` action, as shown in the following example\.
+Your user, group or role must have a policy attached that allows the `ImportModel` action, as shown in the following example\.

 **Example IAM policy to import a custom model**